yamamOtOaina/AttractingContributors/README.md

-# What is your favorite dramas?
+# What is your favorite games?
-Please let me know your favourite dramas!
+Please let me know your favourite games!

 # Hello, all!
-Do you like watching dramas?
-I would be happy if you could tell me your favorite dramas either in English or Japanese!
+Do you like playing games?
+I would be happy if you could tell me your favorite games!

 # List of Dramas